FruitJamUK/BrightonJavaTwitter/README.md

 BrightonJavaTwitter
 ===================

-Example Android application that will display a users Twitter stream
+Example Android application that will display the results of a Twitter search

 This Step: